Latest manager commentary

 An update from investment manager, Alan Gauld

-Following the bounce back in valuations in the June quarter, portfolio valuations at September continued their strong recovery from the coronavirus-related declines seen at March.
-The portfolio value increased 8.1% on a constant currency basis during the quarter to 30 September (7.4% including FX movements).
+Portfolio valuations at December continued their strong recovery from the coronavirus-related declines seen at March 2020.
+The portfolio value increased 13.3% on a constant currency basis during the quarter to 31 December (11.7% including FX movements).
 This was largely driven by resilient performance in underlying portfolio company earnings and a number of exits in the portfolio.
-Combined with the June quarter, the portfolio has now grown 20.2% in the second half of SLPET’s financial year, resulting in year on year growth of 12.2%, a strong performance given the context of the global pandemic.
+Combined with the June and September quarters, the portfolio has now grown 36.8% in the nine months to 31 December 2020, a strong performance given the context of the global pandemic.

 Discrete performance (%)